zvictor/brainyduck/docs/README.md

 ## Contributing

-### Principles
+### Coding Principles
-* All commands are side-effects free, except for `reset` and `deploy`.
-Meaning that they can be run without altering the database its operating on.
+* Whenever possible the commands should be _non-operative_ (meaning that they can be run without altering the database its working with) and require no secret to execute.

-* CLI wrapper access
+* Separation of concerns: The CLI file is just a wrapper invoking each command file, and that separation must be clear.

 ### Debugging & Testing

 1. When debugging Brainyduck, it's always a very good idea to run the commands using the `--verbose` (or `DEBUG=brainyduck:*`) flag.